tdilauro/Simplified-wiki/Annotations.md

 An annotation that is deleted has `active` set to False and has its `content` blanked out.

-`motivation` will be used to group annotations of different types (e.g. page bookmarks versus highlighted passages).
+`motivation` corresponds to the Web Annotation Data Model's idea of "motivation" and will be used to group annotations of different types (e.g. page bookmark vs current reading position or highlighted passage).
+Note that under WADM, an annotation MAY have zero or many motivations, but SHOULD have one.

-Unfortunately `motivation` is not sufficient in the long run to distinguish between bookmarks that were made for idling (e.g.
+`timestamp` is set when the annotation is created and updated whenever it is updated, or when it is deleted.